Fabian Bohnert

 Short biography

-Fabian Bohnert is a Ph.D. candidate at Monash University (Melbourne, Australia).
-His current research towards his Ph.D. is based in the fields of user modelling and personalisation.
-He is particularly interested in adaptive statistical techniques for user modelling and recommendation in physical spaces with organised information.
-Fabian holds a Diplom in econo-mathematics (eq. master in econo-mathematics) from Ulm University (Ulm, Germany), with majors data mining and actuarial studies.
+Dr Fabian Bohnert is a research fellow at Monash University (Melbourne, Australia).
+His current research is based in the fields of user modelling and personalisation.
+He is particularly interested in adaptive statistical techniques for user modelling and recommendation generation in physical spaces with organised information.
+Fabian holds a Ph.D. from Monash University (Melbourne, Australia), and a Diplom in econo-mathematics (eq. master in econo-mathematics) from Ulm University (Ulm, Germany) with majors data mining and actuarial studies.
 When undertaking his Diplom thesis and during internships in industry, his research involved probabilistic predictive data modelling and data mining.

 Research interests

-My advisors are Prof Ingrid Zukerman (Monash University) and Prof Liz Sonenberg (The University of Melbourne).
+My Ph.D. supervisors were Prof Ingrid Zukerman (Monash University) and Prof Liz Sonenberg (The University of Melbourne).

-I am a member of the User Modeling and Natural Language Group (UMNL), which is affiliated with the Centre for Research in Intelligent Systems (CRIS).
+I am a member of the User Modeling and Natural Language Group (UMNL) chaired by Prof Ingrid Zukerman, which is affiliated with the Centre for Research in Intelligent Systems (CRIS).
 The UMNL group conducts research in the areas of user modelling and natural language processing, focusing on statistical and machine learning techniques.

-Additionally, I am involved in the Kubadji Project.
-The project is developing user modelling and language technologies to support the creation of personalised electronic handheld guides for museums.
-Key processes under investigation are (1) the inference of a visitor's interests and activities from non-intrusive observations of his/her behaviour in the physical museum space, (2) the recommendation of items of interest, and (3) the personalisation of the content delivered for these items via the handheld device.
+Additionally, I was involved in the Kubadji Project.
+The project developed user modelling and language techniques to support the creation of personalised mobile technology for museums.
+Key processes under investigation were (1) the inference of a visitor's interests and activities from non-intrusive observations of his/her behaviour in the physical museum space, (2) the recommendation of items of interest, and (3) the personalisation of the content delivered for these items.

-I am a member of the ARC Research Network in Human Communication Science (HCSNet), the ARC Research Network in Enterprise Information Structure (EII), and the EII Taskforce on Context-Aware Computing.
-I am also a member of the Institute of Electrical and Electronics Engineers (IEEE) and the IEEE Computer Society.
+I was a member of the ARC Research Network in Human Communication Science (HCSNet), the ARC Research Network in Enterprise Information Structure (EII), and the EII Taskforce on Context-Aware Computing.

 Other links